 In the administration configuration, you are also able to setup the URL the redirecting is targeting to if not whitelist rule is matching.

 Navigating through the Magento® 2 backend menu by clicking onto Customers you must see a new menu entry Forced Login Whitelist.

 You can add new entries by clicking on the Add Entry button in the upper right corner ( 1 ), see below.
 The grid ( 2 ) contains all existing whitelisted Url Rules, for which the forced redirect to the Customer Login Page is omitted.
 The Url Rules ( 3 ) are part of a regular expression checking on the called Url and tries to match against the whitelist.
 Url Rules may be related to all stores or to a specific one ( 4 ).
 All rules except some mandatory ones are editable ( 5 ) and removeable ( 6 ).

 You can return to the Overview Grid by using the Back button ( 1 ).
 The Label value has only declarative character and is for information purpose only ( 2 ).
-The Url Rule is part of a regular expression checking on the called Url and tries to match against the whitelist ( 3 ).
+The Url Rule is an expression checking on the called Url and tries to match against the whitelist ( 3 ).
 Url Rules may be related to all stores or to a specific one ( 4 ).
-Persist the rule by using the Save button ( 5 ).
+The strategy selection ( 5 ) defines how the Url Rule is interpreted, details are listed below.
+Persist the rule by using the Save button ( 6 ).

 Feel free to contribute to this module by reporting issues or create some pull requests for improvements.

 The Force Login Module for Magento® 2 is released under the Apache 2.0 license.